Tosafot: The burning of the Talmud

 During the period of the Tosafists the church enacted a law that prohibited possession of the Talmud under pain of death and 24 wagon loads of scrolls of the Talmud were gathered from all of France and burned in the center of Paris.
 The intention of the church was that the study of the Talmud should be forgotten and once forgotten it would remain forgotten for all generations since there would be nobody to teach it.
 As a result, the Tosafists devised a system where they could study the Talmud without the existence of a text despite the vastness of the Talmud.
 They appointed scholars, each to be expert in one of the volumes of the Talmud, to know it by heart and very well, and so through these scholars they would have expertise and knowledge in all of the Talmud.
-As they would study a particular text in one volume of the Talmud those scholars who were expert in different volumes of the Talmud would tell of anything in the volume of the Talmud that they were expert on that would contradict their understanding of the text at hand.
+As they would study a particular text in one volume of the Talmud those scholars who were experts in different volumes of the Talmud would tell of anything in the volume of the Talmud that they were experts on that would contradict their understanding of the text at hand.
 Thus an important aspect of the scholarship of the Tosafists is to use texts in different areas of the Talmud to disprove certain interpretations of the Talmud (often those of Rashi) and to determine the correct way to understand the Talmud.